 As you probably know, your thyroid is the major contributor to your metabolism.

-Which means, if you have any problem with thyroid hormone production it will result in a sluggish metabolism (1).
+This means, if you have any problem with thyroid hormone production it will result in a sluggish metabolism (1).

 What does that mean?

 From a practical standpoint, it means that your body will be burning fewer calories than what is normal for your weight and height.